selinaerhabor/memory-game/README.md

 This test checked that the game correctly selects a buzzer's matching audio file so the right buzzer sound plays upon selection.

 Overall, the results from the tested stages of the game show that the correct variables are being selected.
-Screenshot of the [Jasmine Test Results Page].
+Screenshot of the [Jasmine Test Results Page] and the script for the main JavaScript code (mimic.js) had no major issues appear in JSHint
+Quality tool.

 ## 4.4 Device Screen Size and Browser Compatibility Test Results: